 The idea of the intersection between consumption and production as a social space that is relevant to the local community is something that big multinationals aim to tap in to.
 Starbucks for instance, have several community initiatives in which they try to connect with the local communities that they are physically located in, by offering space, time and coffee to community groups and local charities (Starbucks, 2018).
-Big supermarket chains such as Tesco and Sainsbury's have community impact programmes in which they support local communities on their website: 'We'll support our local communities in relevant and impactful ways and generate over £400 million to charitable causes by 2020' (Sainsbury's, 2018).
+Big supermarket chains such as Tesco and Sainsbury's have community impact programmes in which they support local community groups and charities.
+Sainsbury's has a commitment to local communities on their website: 'We'll support our local communities in relevant and impactful ways and generate over £400 million to charitable causes by 2020' (Sainsbury's, 2018).
 Tesco advertises their Community Champions programme: 'We are really proud to work with hundreds of charities and local community organisations with the help of our Community Champions' (Tesco, 2018).